 Dr. Fiedler completed a research fellowship in bioinformatics at the Cold Spring Harbor Laboratory, Long Island, NY.
 While at CSHL, he created the online review of Caenorhabditis elegans biology, an open-access peer-reviewed multimedia resource available at www.WormBook.org.
 Dr. Fiedler is a founding member of the nematode Genome Annotation Assessment Project (www.wormbase.org/wiki/index.php/NGASP) which objectively assessed the accuracy of the current protein-encoding gene prediction algorithms in C. elegans, and to applied this knowledge to the annotation of the other Caenorhabditis genomes.

-Recently, the Federal Aviation Administration has funded Dr. Fiedler to serve as Academic Liaison to the FAA Center of Excellence for Commercial Space Transportation's Industrial Advisory Board (known as CESTAC).
-Fiedler also serves as Councilor to the Oak Ridge Associated University, and university representative to the Florida Space Grant Consortium, BioFlorida, Patrick Air Force Base AFTAC Cooperative Research & Development Agreement, as well as Associate Vice President for Research - Federal Government Relations & Partnerships.
+In 2010, the Federal Aviation Administration selected Dr. Fiedler to serve as Academic Liaison to the FAA Center of Excellence for Commercial Space Transportation's Industrial Advisory Board and to the Center's Affiliate & Associate Members.
+Fiedler also serves as Councilor to the Oak Ridge Associated Universities, and university representative to the Florida Space Grant Consortium, BioFlorida, Florida Institute of Oceanography (alternate), Patrick Air Force Base Cooperative Research & Development Agreement, and USRA-the Universities Space Research Association.

 Tristan J. Fiedler, A. Hudder, S.J.
 McKay, S. Shivkumar, T.R.
 Capo, M.C.
 Schmale, P.J.
 Walsh.
 2010.
 The transciptome of the early life history stages of the California Sea Hare Aplysia californica.
 Comp Biochem Phys D. Epub accepted 29 Mar 2010

-Tristan J. Fiedler, Darin Blasiar, Avril Coghlan, Paul Flicek, Todd W. Harris, Sheldon J. McKay, Lincoln D. Stein.
+Avril Coghlan*, Tristan J. Fiedler*, Sheldon J. McKay, Paul Flicek, Todd W. Harris, Darin Blasiar, the nGASP Consortium, Lincoln D. Stein.
 2008. nGASP: the nematode Genome Annotation Assessment Project.
 BMC Bioinformatics.
-9(1):549
+9(1):549. *equal contributors

 Rogers A, Antoshechkin I, Bieri T, Blasiar D, Bastiani C, Canaran P, Chan J, Chen WJ, Davis P, Fernandes J, Fiedler TJ, Han M, Harris TW, Kishore R, Lee R, McKay S, Mller HM, Nakamura C, Ozersky P, Petcherski A, Schindelman G, Schwarz EM, Spooner W, Tuli MA, Van Auken K, Wang D, Wang X, Williams G, Yook K, Durbin R, Stein LD, Spieth J, Sternberg PW.
 WormBase 2007.
 Nucleic Acids Res.
 2008 Jan;36(Database issue):D612-7.
 Epub 2007 Nov 8.